Suburb

 Nassau County, New York, on Long Island (top) is emblematic of the continuous sprawl making up the inner suburbs of New York City, in contrast with Monroe Township, Middlesex County, New Jersey (below), characteristic of an outer suburb, or exurb, of New York City, with a lower population density.

-A suburb (more broadly suburban area) is an area within a metropolitan area.
-They are often where most of a metropolitan area's jobs are located, although some suburbs are predominantly residential.
-They can either be denser or less densely populated than a large city, and they can have a higher or lower rate of detached single family homes than the city as well.
+A suburb (more broadly suburban area) is an area within a metropolitan area which is predominantly residential and within commuting distance of a large city.
 Suburbs can have their own political or legal jurisdictions, especially in the United States, but this is not always the case, especially in the United Kingdom, where most suburbs are located within the administrative boundaries of cities.
 In most English-speaking countries, suburban areas are defined in contrast to central city or inner city areas, but in Australian English and South African English, suburb has become largely synonymous with what is called a "neighborhood" in the U.S. Due in part to historical trends such as white flight, some suburbs in the United States have a higher population and higher incomes than their nearby inner cities.

 In some countries, including India, China, Argentina, Brazil, New Zealand, Canada, the United Kingdom, and parts of the United States, new suburbs are routinely annexed by adjacent cities due to urban sprawl.
 In others, such as Morocco, France, and much of the United States, many suburbs remain separate municipalities or are governed locally as part of a larger metropolitan area such as a county, district or borough.
 In the United States, regions beyond the suburbs are known as "exurban areas" or exurbs; exurbs have less population density than suburbs, but still more than rural areas.
 Suburbs and exurbs are sometimes linked to the nearby city economically, particularly by commuters.

 Suburbs first emerged on a large scale in the 19th and 20th centuries, as a result of improved rail and road transport, which led to an increase in commuting.
 Most suburbs are less dense than inner city neighborhoods within the same metropolitan area, and residents routinely commute to other suburbs and city centers or business districts via private vehicles or public transit; including industrial suburbs, planned communities, and satellite cities.
 Suburbs tend to proliferate around cities that have an abundance of adjacent flat land.

 Etymology and usage

-The English word is derived from the Old French subburbe, which is in turn derived from the Latin suburbium, formed from sub (meaning "under" or "below") and urbs ("city").
+The English word is derived from the Old French subburbe, which is in turn derived from the Latin suburbium, formed from sub (meaning 'under' or 'below') and urbs ('city').
 The first recorded use of the term in English according to the Oxford English Dictionary appears in Middle English c.
 1350 in the manuscript of the Midlands Prose Psalter, in which the form suburbes is used.